 Pumpkin seeds unfortunately have an extremely poor ratio of linoleic acid (LA, inflammatory) to alpha-linolenic acid (ALA, anti-inflammatory).
 The ratio of omega-6 fatty acids (LA) and anti-inflammatory omega-3 fatty acids (ALA) is 172:1.
 In contrast, flaxseed oil contains an almost perfect ratio of 1:3.7 See the tables below for detailed nutritional information.
 You could try to balance this ratio by combining pumpkin seeds with walnuts or macadamia nuts.

 Pumpkins contain phytic acid; however, this is not all bad news.
 Although phytic acid binds minerals and makes them unavailable for consumption, it can also have positive effects on one’s health.
-Read this article to find out more.
 You can briefly soak the seeds to help reduce the amount of phytic acid that pumpkin seeds contain.

 We recommend eating unsalted pumpkin seeds because you are less likely to eat too many of them at once.